 In 2015, our friends Jael and Dan Rattigan at French Broad Chocolates in Asheville, North Carolina were working with a large co-op in Peru named Norandino.
 Dan and Jael had a new cocoa shipment coming in, and wondered if we might be interested in getting to know Norandino and their beans.
 We tried several sets of beans that Norandino produces and settled on our favorite, Piura Blanco.
 Once the beans arrived we tinkered for months to highlight their bright fruity and warm syrupy notes, and released our first Peruvian bar in 2016.

 Piura Blanco cacao is named for the location it comes from (Piura) and the high percentage of aromatic white beans found in each pod (Blanco).
 These rare white beans contain softer fat molecules than other cocoa, making them unusually tricky to temper.
 Our chocolate makers say that this origin is extra-thick in the bowl, and very hard to work with – but the delicious results are worth it.
 The finished bar is lush and creamy, with a softer bite than most dark chocolate, and a lighter, almost caramelly color.

-Now, just in time for the 2020 holiday season, we’ve crafted a final, limited-edition batch of 70% Piura Blanco bars from our small remaining quantity of these special beans.
+We’ve crafted a final, limited-edition batch of 70% Piura Blanco bars from our small remaining quantity of these special beans.